lunarc/lunarc_docs/docs/batch_system.md

 ### The worker script

 This outlines the worker script.
-Compared to the script describing a [*single serial job for I/O intensive jobs*](#basic-run-script-for-io-intensive-jobs), a few modifications are
+Compared to the script describing a [basic script for I/O intensive jobs](#basic-run-script-for-io-intensive-jobs), a few modifications are
 required:

--   To avoid access conflicts between the individual jobs, each job
-    > creates a job private sub-directory on the node local disk.
+-   To avoid access conflicts between the individual jobs, each job creates a job private sub-directory on the node local disk.

 -   The input file(s) are expected in the sub_directories job_0,
-    > job_1, job_2, … of the submission directory.
-The result file(s)
-    > will also be placed in these directories.
+    job_1, job_2, … of the submission directory.
+The result file(s) will also be placed in these directories.

 -   The example assumes a single input file and single result file.
-If
-    > you have multiple input and/or result files modifications are
-    > needed, as are modifications for that actual names of your file
+If you have multiple input and/or result files modifications are needed, as are modifications for that actual names of your file

--   The present set up allows for different executables for each
-    > job-stop.
-The script assumes to find an executable named
-    > “processor” in the same location as the input file(s).
-If you all
-    > job steps use the same executable the scripts can be simplified.
+-   The present set up allows for different executables for each job-stop.
+The script assumes to find an executable named “processor” in the same location as the input file(s).
+If you all job steps use the same executable the scripts can be simplified.

--   Once a job-step has finished and the result file has been copied
-    > back, the job private sub-directory on the node local disk is
-    > removed to prevent the disc from overflow.
+-   Once a job-step has finished and the result file has been copied back, the job private sub-directory on the node local disk is removed to prevent the disc from overflow.

 If you are using the above master script, the script should be named “workScript.sh”.